omunroe-com/leinwiki/Repeatability.md

 unexpected quirks in the dependency resolution process due to their surprising semantics around precedence; it's [recommended that you avoid them entirely](http://nelsonmorris.net/2012/07/31/do-not-use-version-ranges-in-project-clj.html).

+Newer versions of Leiningen will warn you about version ranges when you run `lein deps :tree`, so checking this is recommended if you find yourself debugging unexpected dependency behaviour.

 ## Testing